Updated May 29, 2020 10:30 PM

 - Post signs at the entrance asking people not to enter if they have symptoms of respiratory infection.
 Reschedule appointments after the patient recovers.
 A patient should be fever free for at least 24 hours without using any fever reducing medications.

 - Evaluate patients with detailed questions prior to treatment about flu-like symptoms, travel abroad for self and family/friends, and use a thermometer to take their temperature.
-Check KDHE self-quarantine guidelines to determine which patients without symptoms should be rescheduled.
+Check KDHE self-quarantine guidelines to determine which patients/staff without symptoms should be rescheduled.

 - Post signs throughout the facility, encouraging hand hygiene, respiratory etiquette (cover your cough and sneeze), and avoiding touching your face with unwashed hands.
 Post materials in the languages used by the populations you serve.
 Print materials are available here on the CDC website or from the Sedgwick County Health Department

-- Have fact sheets available for patients
+- Have fact sheets available for patients.

 - Regularly clean and disinfect counters, waiting areas, and other high-touch surfaces in public areas with an EPA-approved disinfectant.
 Wipe all areas patients or staff have come into contact with after the patient or staff member has finished his/her business in the areas(s).